microsoft/PubSec-Info-Assistant/docs/deployment/configure_local_dev_environment.md

 >4.
 Select **Apply & Restart**

-### Connect to Ubuntu WSL with VSCode
+### Connect to Ubuntu WSL with VS Code

-Now that Docker Desktop and Ubuntu are integrated, we want to Access the Ubuntu bash prompt from inside VSCode.
+Now that Docker Desktop and Ubuntu are integrated, we want to Access the Ubuntu bash prompt from inside VS Code.

 >1.
-Launch VSCode.
+Launch VS Code.
 >2.
 Select **View > Terminal**.
-A new window should open along the bottom of the VSCode window.
+A new window should open along the bottom of the VS Code window.
 >3.
 From this windows use the **Launch Profile** dropdown to open the **Ubuntu 22.04 (WSL)** terminal. ![image](images/vscode_terminal_windows.png)
 >4.
 A bash prompt should open in the format `{username}@{machine_name}:/mnt/c/Users/{username}$`